muschellij2/talks/fmri_task_processing/index.md

 - A few different pipelines should be tested.
     - Not necessarily all combinations, but change the "knobs" a bit
 - Similar to sensitivity analysis

+## Why spm12r

+- Can integrate into your `R` pipeline
+- May be helpful for developing new methods/simulations/testing
+- More advanced statistical methods in R may be available
+- If you know `R` you're good

 ## References